CypherBabel-Lab/VHorizon-contracts/README.md

 cp .env.example .env
 ```

-You can also use your wallet on the TomoChain TestNet by setting `PRIVATE_KEY` in the `.env` file.
+You can also use your wallet on the TomoChain Testnet by setting `PRIVATE_KEY` in the `.env` file.

 ### Step 4.
-Deploy Uniswap V2 on the TomoChain TestNet
+Deploy Uniswap V2 on the TomoChain Testnet

 (1) Build the project.
 ```bash